gabrielmoura33/react_template/README.md

 ## BoilerPlate create-react-app + Eslint Config + Prettier + EditorConfig (JavaScript)

-Boilerplate JS Project ( Create React App ) 🧑🏾‍💻
+- Boilerplate ReactJS Project ( Create React App ) 🧑🏾‍💻
-That's my personal Boilerplate for a react project using pure JavaScript, Config Prettier, ESlint and EditorConfig
+- That's my personal Boilerplate for a react project using pure JavaScript, Config Prettier, ESlint and EditorConfig

 To use this boilerplate, go to the folder on your terminal and run: